alejandrogoscu/alejandrogoscu/README.md

 # Hi there, I’m Alex 👋

-I'm a recent graduate from the Full Stack Development Bootcamp at [The Bridge](https://thebridge.tech/).
+I'm a Full Stack Developer based in Valencia, a technology enthusiast passionate about the world of coding and digital innovation.
 After more than a decade telling stories through images, I now focus on building **digital experiences** where functionality and creativity meet.

 ---